Hay Festival Cartagena 2023

 If you have any general questions, you can find us at contacto@hayfestival.org.

-Event FiltersYou are viewing events filtered byJournalismView All
+Event FiltersYou are viewing events filtered byJournalismReset all filters

 Read more

-The journalist Catalina Gómez Ángel (Colombia) works in the Middle East as a correspondent, covering events in countries such as Syria, Palestine, Iraq and Afghanistan where she spent time after the fall of the government and the rise of the Taliban.
+The journalist Catalina Gómez Ángel (Colombia) works in the Middle East as a correspondent, covering events in countries such as Syria, Palestine, Iraq, Egypt, Afghanistan and Iran, where she lives.
+Since February 2022 she has dedicated much of her time to covering the large-scale Russian invasion of Ukraine.
 She is the co-author of the book Balas para todas: Seis mujeres journalists en Oriente Medio y el Magreb (2021).
+She is a correspondent for France 24 Español, Barcelona’s La Vanguardia and Radio France Internationale.
 This highly experienced reporter will offer a workshop for young community reporters.

 This event has taken place